top of page

 Romans drowning at the River Ems estuary

-So, ships stuck in the mud flats.
+So, ships stuck in the mudflats.
 In a world where nothing could be distinguished anymore.
 What was sea and what was land?
-Where ended the horizon, and where started the sky?
+Where did the horizon end, and where did the sky start?
 A world that must be sacred and the domain of gods.
-And, about a century earlier than Albinovanus' journey, the Roman historian Tacitus wrote about this same area concerning that there were rumors even the pillars of Hercules existed there.
+About a century earlier than Albinovanus' journey, the Roman historian Tacitus wrote about this same area, concerning the rumors that even the Pillars of Hercules existed there, marking the end of the world.
 Or that Hercules himself had been there.
-Yes, the Romans really thought they were at a mythical place at the very end of the world.
-If interested in more history of the Roman presence in this region, check our post Pagare il fio.
+Yes, the Romans really thought they were at a mythical place at the very edge of the world.
+If interested in more history of the Roman presence in this region, check our blog post Pagare il fio.

 I sink in the miry depths, where there is no foothold.
 Rescue me from the mire, do not let me sink.(Psalm 69: 2 and 14)